 Social Media Platforms are widely used by firms to advertise their services.
 Good news for Mark Zuckerberg, with Facebook’s revenue in 2019 amounted to more than $69.6 billion and is expected to go up to $95 billion in 2021.

-Another advantage of online advertising over traditional TV ads is the tracking and analytics.
+With a good understanding of advertising, you’ll find that another advantage of online advertising over traditional TV ads is the tracking and analytics.
 This feature allows advertisers to evaluate the effectiveness of their advertisement campaigns by looking into conversion rate, the number of visits to their websites via a specific advert link, or the number of views their advertisement reached.

 Online Ads Are Outperforming TV